Corey Dickerson Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Brewers pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Brewers' 4.07 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs surrendered (135 total, 1.3 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs allowed (136 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.